Fluent85/burger/README.md

 * Each burger in the waiting area also has a `Devour it!` button.
 When the user clicks it, the burger will move to the right side of the page.

-* Your app will store every burger in a database, whether devoured or not.
+* The application will store every burger in a database, whether devoured or not.
 The application will prompt the user to add a burger name.
 Then from there, the user can eat the burger by pressing the Eat it! button.
 Then the user can digest the burger by pressing the Digest it button.